ldsands/UsefulCodeSnippets/other_software/Linux/kde.md

 - Microsoft Edge (Beta)
     - Sign in using Microsoft Account
     - Create PWA from my Outlook Accounts:
-        - Open the "Applicaion Launcher" (like the start button from Windows); search for "Outlook (PWA)"; right click on the result; Select "Applicaion" tab;
+        - Open the "Applicaion Launcher" (like the start button from Windows); search for "Outlook (PWA)"; right click on the result; Select "Application" tab;
         - Select the ellipsis menu in the upper right; select permissions; next to "Notifications" Select "Allow"

 ## Apps that I'm experimenting with